Getting into the weeds for the grassroots

 100% Renewable Energy Policies

 A growing number of cities and states are setting aggressive goals to shift to renewable energy — including a push for reaching or nearing 100% of energy coming from renewable sources.
 Yet there are many potential pathways for how such goals are achieved in different sectors, including buildings and transportation, as well as how the associated benefits and burdens of this transition play out, particularly for historically disenfranchised communities.
+To learn more, check out the Justice in 100: Scorecard for evaluating clean energy laws, and the accompanying Justice in 100 Metrics report.

 What We Do